Conventions and Notations

 Kinematics

-2. Unless otherwise stated explicitly, every quantities in RaiSim is expressed in the world frame and relative to the world frame.
+2. Unless explicitly stated otherwise, all quantities in RaiSim are expressed in the world frame.

-3. The world frame has zero acceleration and zero velocity
+3. The world frame is defined as an inertial frame with zero acceleration and zero velocity.

-4. For articulated systems, the base angular velocity is defined in the world frame (many other simulators use the base frame).
-For details, read Joints
+4. For articulated systems, the base angular velocity is defined in the world frame (in contrast to many other simulators which utilize the base frame).
+For further details, please refer to Joints.

-We represent a position vector in a Cartesian coordinate as \(^Wr\), where \(^W\) is the frame in which the vector is expressed.
-In this document, \(W\) represents the world frame which is an inertial frame (zero acceleration).
-Unless otherwise stated explicitly, all vector quanties in RaiSim are expressed in the world frame.
+A position vector in a Cartesian coordinate system is represented as \(^Wr\), where \(^W\) denotes the frame in which the vector is expressed.
+In this document, \(W\) represents the world frame, an inertial frame (zero acceleration).
+Unless otherwise explicitly stated, all vector quantities in RaiSim are expressed in the world frame.

-A position vector can be expressed in any frame.
-To express the vector in a different frame, we use a linear transformation as shown below
+A position vector can be expressed in any reference frame.
+To transform the vector representation between frames, a linear transformation is employed as follows:

 \[\begin{split}\begin{eqnarray} ^Br&= {}^{BW\!}R ^Wr,\\ ^Wr&= {}^{WB\!}R ^Br. \end{eqnarray}\end{split}\]

-In this document, symbol \(^B\) represents the body frame, which is assigned to every bodies in RaiSim. \(^{WB}R\) is called body rotation matrix.
-Note that the body rotation matrix maps a vector expressed in the body frame to a vector expressed in the world frame
+In this document, the symbol \(^B\) denotes the body frame, which is assigned to every rigid body within RaiSim.
+The term \(^{WB}R\) refers to the body rotation matrix.
+Note that the body rotation matrix maps a vector expressed in the body frame to its corresponding vector in the world frame.